Christine Ryan

 Dame Christine Ryan, DBE, FRSB is a British teacher and public servant.
-Since August 2020, she has been Chair of the Office for Standards in Education, Children's Services and Skills (Ofsted).
-Having worked as a teacher between 1976 and 1993, she was then an Ofsted inspector from 1993 to 2009, and Chief Inspector and CEO of the Independent Schools Inspectorate from 2005 to 2017.
+Ryan worked as a teacher, and then as a school inspector.
+She was Chief Inspector of the Independent Schools Inspectorate for twelve years.
+From August 2020 to 2025, she was Chair of the Office for Standards in Education, Children's Services and Skills (Ofsted).
 Ryan is a co-founder of an education consultancy, Ryan and Grunsell.